syncfusion-content/blazor-docs/blazor/tooltip/customization.md

+---
+layout: post
+title: Customization in Blazor Tooltip Component | Syncfusion
+description: Learn about Customization in Blazor Tooltip component of Syncfusion, and more details.
+platform: Blazor
+control: Tooltip
+documentation: ug
+---

 # Customization

 The Tooltip can be customized by using the `CssClass` property, which accepts custom CSS class names that define specific user-defined